Datsun: Relaunch

 On 20 March 2012, it was announced that Nissan would revive the Datsun marque as a low-cost car brand for use in Indonesia, Nepal, South Africa, India, and Russia, and on 15 July 2013, nearly three decades after it was phased out, the name was formally resurrected.
 Nissan said the brand's reputation for value and reliability would help it gain market share in emerging markets.

 The Datsun brand was relaunched in New Delhi, India, with the Datsun Go, which went on sale in India in early 2014.
 Datsun models are sold in Indonesia, Russia, India, Nepal and South Africa since 2014.
 The brand entered Kazakhstan in 2015, and Belarus and Lebanon in 2016.

-The Datsun Go is being built at the Renault-Nissan plant in Chennai, India.
+The Datsun Go was being built at the Renault-Nissan plant in Chennai, India.
 It was also produced in Indonesia.
 The Go is based on the same Nissan V platform as the Nissan Micra.
 The Go+, a 5+2 seater station wagon, was added to the range in September 2013.

 In February 2014, the redi-Go concept car was presented.
 The redi-Go crossover became available in India mid-2015.

 In April 2014, the first model for the Russian market, the Datsun on-Do based on Lada Granta, was launched.

 In November 2019, it was announced that Datsun would stop its production in Indonesia and Russia in 2020.

 In April 2022, Nissan announced that it is shutting down the production of Datsun cars in India.